 Along the way I spent a fair amount of time experimenting with different environments and work processes, always with the goal of improving my productivity.
 As you might expect of a proponent of the philosophy of risky learning, some things worked and some didn’t.
 I’ll reserve the things that didn’t for another post.

 You may not have as much control over your work environment and process as I do.
-Nevertheless, perhaps some aspects of what’s worked for me will be helpful to you.
+Nevertheless, perhaps you will find helpful some of what follows.

 In the same spirit, I learned the importance of correct ergonomics for computer keyboards and mice (later, touchpads).
-Long hours toiling over these machines translate to pain and discomfort if keyboard heights aren’t right and pointing devices aren’t positioned just-so.
+Long hours toiling over these machines translate to pain and discomfort if keyboard heights aren’t right and you don’t position pointing devices correctly.
 Don’t skimp on firm work-surfaces, keyboard drawers, and touch devices that are easy to use; you’re body will be the victim if you do.

-Getting Things Done No question—until the day I die I’m going to have tasks on my to-do list.
+No question—until the day I die I’m going to have tasks on my to-do list.
 Being at peace with this reality in the here and now is hard.
-I am perpetually interested in exploring more than I can practically accomplish, and as I age, my ability to keep track of and continually re-prioritize what’s important lessens.
+I am perpetually interested in exploring more than I can practically accomplish.
+As I age, my ability to keep track of and continually re-prioritize what’s important lessens.
 Embracing Dave Allen’s Getting Things Done has been a lifesaver.
 I may always be trying to bite off more than I can chew, but GTD allows me to avoid being overwhelmed by the consequences of my curiosity.
-What many don’t understand about GTD, and what makes it so powerful, is that it doesn’t impose a specific implementation on you; you get a framework that helps you build process that’s customized for your needs.
+What many don’t understand about GTD, and what makes it so powerful, is that it doesn’t impose a specific implementation on you; it’s a framework that helps you build process customized for your needs.
 Here’s more information on why and how GTD works.

-That’s my summary of some of the things I’ve learned about working productively.
+That’s my summary of what I’ve learned about working productively.
 Do you have lessons to add?